Vietnam.vn - Nền tảng quảng bá Việt Nam

 Speaking at the program, Minister of Health Dao Hong Lan, on behalf of patients in difficult circumstances, expressed sincere gratitude to the extremely valuable "golden hearts" who have been, are and will continue to stand side by side with the Bright Tomorrow Cancer Support Fund.

 The head of the health sector affirmed that the activities and programs worth more than 1,400 billion VND for poor cancer patients and children are very impressive and meaningful numbers, and also affirm the right and accurate direction of the health sector when establishing the Bright Tomorrow Cancer Patient Support Fund.
-All have brought invaluable spiritual medicine, helping society feel warm, helping poor patients gain more hope, determination and faith, have more conditions for treatment and return to a healthy life with their families.
+All have brought invaluable spiritual medicine, helping society feel warm, helping poor patients gain more hope, strength and faith, have more conditions for treatment and return to a healthy life with their families.

 However, cancer is becoming a major burden in countries around the world, especially in poor and developing countries.
 According to statistics from the Global Cancer Registry (GLOBOCAN), in Vietnam, every year there are about 182,600 people diagnosed with cancer, about 122,700 people die and there are currently more than 350,000 patients living with this disease.
 This is a huge burden of disease, affecting the social labor force and the country's economic development.